Skip to content

-RANZCR Clinical Radiology Part 2 Exam 2026 Study Guide: What You Actually Need to Know
+How to Prepare for the RANZCR Clinical Radiology Part 2 Exam in 2026: What You Actually Need to Know

 The exam at a glance

 The RANZCR Clinical Radiology Part 2 (Phase 2) Examination sits at the back end of training.
 Most trainees attempt it in the final years of the five-year RANZCR clinical radiology pathway, after passing Part 1 (Anatomy and Applied Imaging Technology) earlier in training.
 Part 2 is the diagnostic and reporting examination.
 Part 1 tested anatomy and physics in a controlled written format.
 Part 2 tests whether you can hold a film up, describe what you see, give a sensible differential, and recommend the next step under pressure across every domain of clinical radiology.
-Pass Part 2 (and the OSCER, which sits alongside it) and you complete the fellowship requirements.
+Pass all four components and you complete the fellowship requirements.
 Fail and you re-sit at the next available diet, with the candidate report as your roadmap.

 The single biggest difference from Part 1 is the breadth of clinical reasoning required.
 Part 1 rewards depth in anatomy and a controlled set of physics principles.
 Part 2 rewards a structured approach to images you have never seen before, in domains as different as paediatric chest, breast MRI, neuro stroke imaging, and interventional procedural planning.
 The question is not "do you know the anatomy" but "can you report this case, justify your differential, and tell the referring clinician what to do next".